 If technical debt starts to get out of control, you’re the one that’s eventually going to feel that pain, along with your customers and development team.
 If you can make addressing technical debt an organizational value across your product and development teams, you should be able to better ensure the long-term agility and health of your product.
 This has the added benefit of fostering better communication, empathy, and transparency between product and engineering.

-Have more thoughts on managing technical debt as a product manager?
+Have more thoughts on how to manage technical debt as a product manager?
 Share them in the comments below.